mbtamuli/cni-quickstart/README.md

 100 11604  100 11604    0     0  24207      0 --:--:-- --:--:-- --:--:-- 24175
 ```

-If you dig deeper, you find the reality.
+If you dig deeper, you find the reality. :smiling_imp:
 ```
 / # ip a s
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN qlen 1000